Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Introduction

 \section{Introduction}

 \acs{LLM}-based systems are starting to demonstrate practical vulnerability discovery capabilities in real software settings, as highlighted by AIxCC~\cite{zhangAIxCCSoK26}, CyberGym~\cite{wangCyberGymICLR26}, and prior peer-reviewed work on \acs{LLM}-assisted fuzzing~\cite{xiaFuzz4AllICSE24}.
-The OpenSSL release in January 2026 disclosed 12 vulnerabilities in a real-world software stack~\cite{opensslVulns2026}, and Mozilla reports that collaboration with Anthropic's red team led to 22 Firefox CVEs, including 14 high-severity bugs, fixed in Firefox 148~\cite{mozillaAnthropicFirefox2026,mfsa2026-13}.
-As these capabilities mature, the limiting factor increasingly shifts from whether {\acs{LLM}}s can find vulnerabilities to whether the resulting systems can be made reproducible, efficient under tight interaction budgets, and operable without transmitting sensitive code, system state, or other proprietary context to external infrastructure.
+The OpenSSL release in January 2026 disclosed 12 vulnerabilities in a real-world software stack~\cite{opensslVulns2026}, and Mozilla reports an order-of-magnitude rise in monthly Firefox security fixes, from 20--30 per month in 2025 to 423 in April~2026, most of them surfaced by agentic \acs{LLM} pipelines~\cite{mozillaHardeningFirefox2026}.
+As these capabilities mature, the limiting factor shifts from whether {\acs{LLM}}s can find vulnerabilities to whether the resulting systems are reproducible, budget-efficient, and deployable without sending sensitive system state to external infrastructure.

-Today, the strongest systems are still mostly closed stacks: closed-source code, proprietary models, and cloud-only inference.
-For many real deployments, that creates both a research bottleneck and a deployment blocker, especially when the sensitive data needed for security analysis cannot leave local trust boundaries.
-This motivates a broader question: \emph{can post-training close the reliability gap between small local open-weight models and frontier API systems on security tasks?}
+The strongest systems today are mostly closed stacks: closed-source code, proprietary models, and cloud-only inference.
+That is a deployment blocker whenever the data needed for security analysis cannot leave local trust boundaries, since even prompt-time exposure to a remote model risks memorization and later extraction~\cite{carliniExtractingTrainingData2021}.
+Post-training a small open-weight model on the task is one response, but the design choices that govern whether it becomes a reliable agent have not been systematically isolated for small security agents.
+These choices include how traces are collected, how much reasoning is retained, and which reward terms are used.
+This motivates the question we study: \emph{what post-training recipe makes a small, locally deployable \acs{LLM} agent reliable on a verifiable security task, and how does it compare to frontier models?}

-We post-train a 4B-parameter open-weight model through \ac{SFT} followed by \ac{RLVR} to produce \modelrl, a locally deployable model specialized for privilege escalation.
-Figure~\ref{fig:budget_curve} already shows the main result on the held-out benchmark in terms of $P(\text{root}\mid R)$, the empirical probability of reaching root within $R$ rounds.
-At $R{=}20$, \modelrl reaches 95.8\% success, close to \modelclaude at 97.5\%, and leads all systems at $R{=}5$ before the curves converge at larger budgets.
-Every extra round means another model call, more latency, and more compute spend, so interaction efficiency is a core constraint.
-Achieving this with a 4B model on local hardware via verifiable-reward post-training demonstrates that the gap between frontier cloud and locally deployable open-weight models can be substantially closed, while preserving reproducibility and data sovereignty.